-Each of the 8 LEA's that are selected will be required to assemble an AEMing for Achievement Coordinating Committee (AEMCC).
-PATINS will designate staff to work collaboratively with the AEMCC.
+Each of the Indiana LEA's that are selected will be required to assemble an AEMing for Achievement-UDL Coordinating Committee (AEMUCC).
+PATINS will designate Specialist staff to work collaboratively with the AEMUCC.
 All committee members should be strongly committed to devising a detailed plan and to fulfilling the goals of that plan, including, but not limited to, three mandatory all-state meetings and weekly AEMUCC meetings with their designated PATINS Specialist.

-Committee members should consist of an administrator (required), special education staff, general education staff, digital rights manager, technology staff, and related service personnel, but may include other advisors such as students and parents if desired and beneficial.
-We require a minimum of 4, but we strongly recommend 5-7 committee members as a dedicated core group to begin.
-Based on the success rate of past years' teams, PATINS strongly recommends that teams consist of:
+Committee members should consist of an administrator, special education staff, general education staff, Digital Rights Manager (DRM), technology staff, and related service personnel, but may include other advisors such as students and parents if desired and beneficial.
+We require a minimum of 4, but we strongly recommend 5-7 committee members as a dedicated core group, to begin with, based on the success rate of past years' teams.

 - LEA Administrator (Required)

-- Teacher of the Blind and Low Vision
+- Teacher of the Blind and Visually Impaired

 - Teacher of the Deaf and Hard of Hearing